Best Golf Courses in California

 There are six legendary courses on offer at PGA West in the Arnold Palmer Course, Greg Norman Course, Jack Nicklaus Course, Nicklaus Tournament Course, Tom Weiskopf Course and Stadium Course.
 The Norman, Nicklaus Tournament and Stadium courses are the three public courses here, each offering individual, unique tests.
 The Norman Course is the newest course in the Coachella Valley, with crushed marble bunkering a feature.
 The Nicklaus Tournament Course is unique in the fact it features two island greens.
 Finally, the Stadium Course is one of the toughest in the whole of the United States.

-The Sycuan Golf Resort, San Diego, is a luxury experience, with three golf courses to choose from.
+The Singing Hills Golf Resort at Sycuan, San Diego, offers fantastic value for money with 3 golf courses onsite and a casino nearby.
 The challenging Willow Glen Course features narrow fairways, strategically placed bunkers and even the Sweetwater River on some holes.
 It is the rolling greens on the Oak Glen Course that will catch out golfers.
 A good day with the short stick will see you score well here.
-Finally, the Pine Glen Course is an 18-hole par-3 course that will help you fine tune your game.
+Finally, the Pine Glen Course is an 18-hole par-3 course that will help you fine-tune your game.
 It is also known as South California’s most challenging par-3 golf course.

 Bayonet and Black Horse is home to two outstanding golf courses, the Bayonet Course and the Black Horse Course – believe it or not.
 The Bayonet plays through narrow corridors, with penal bunkering and is regarded as one of the most difficult tests of golf on the Monterey Peninsula.
 The Black Horse is where you will find sweeping vistas of the Pacific.
 However, do not let this distract you, as fescue-framed fairways and bunkers with distinctive, serrated edges are waiting to gather any wayward shot.